 - Rebuild institutional trust with veterans by improving outcomes and communications

-For more information, visit our advocacy priorities page for veterans’ issues, get acquainted with the Women Veterans Research and Engagement Network (WREN) or download our 2021 election primer.
+For more information, visit our advocacy priorities page for veterans’ issues and refer to our work with the Women Veterans Research and Engagement Network (WREN).

 We owe it to our veterans to speak about them, to share their stories, to honour their sacrifices and to keep their memories alive.
 Use your voice to raise awareness of veterans’ issues and remembrance, and to join the conversation on social media.

-Download our Veterans’ Week image and share it with your Facebook community!
+Download our Veterans’ Week image and share it with your virtual community!

-- Remembrance is our duty as Canadians during Veterans’ Week, November 5-11, and all year.
+Remembrance is our duty as Canadians during Veterans’ Week, Nov.
+5 to 11, and all year.
 We remember your service and sacrifice.

 Veterans Affairs Canada

-As Canadians continue to do their part to limit the spread of COVID-19, most in-person gatherings are cancelled this year but there are still many ways we can come together for Veterans’ Week.
-Visit the VAC calendar of upcoming events to learn more about online events and digital activities that you can take part in.
+Visit the VAC calendar of upcoming events to learn more about events, online and in-person, that you can take part in.
 VAC also offers a wealth of historical information and educational resources along with podcasts, interviews, articles and videos highlighting the personal stories of Canadian veterans.

 The Royal Canadian Legion

 As part of the Royal Canadian Legion’s annual poppy campaign, from the last Friday in October through to Remembrance Day, Canadians proudly wear poppies as a show of support for veterans and a visual reminder of the sacrifices they have made for us.
-Canadians may notice some new events and activities for 2021 as the Legion celebrates “Poppy 100” this year.
-Visit the Legion’s Poppy 100 page to learn more and get involved.
+Visit the Legion online to learn more about this year’s activities and get involved.